waggle-sensor/data-tools/plot-data/README.md

 or
 `python3 gen_custom_plots.py -i AoT_Chicago.complete.2018-07-02 -o example3.png -t 2018-06-20 2018-06-23 -p 001e0610bbf9 pressure bmp180 metsense -p 001e0610bc10 pressure bmp180 metsense -p 001e0610bbf9 humidity htu21d metsense -p  001e0610bc10 humidity htu21d metsense -e 8`
 Either command will work because the tool defaults to overlaying the data.
+Again, the -e option is used so that the command fits in the image.
 Will generate terminal output:
 ```
 Extracting data for node 001e0610bbf9 on 2018/06/20...